salimuddin87/practice_question/elasticsearch/README.md

 Elasticsearch (ES) is a combination of open-source, distributed, highly scalable data store and Lucene- a search engine that supports extremely fast full-text search.

+Elasticsearch is an open-search analytics solution that emphasizes speed, scale, and relevance.
+Since its initial release, Elasticsearch has quickly become the most popular and commonly used tool for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.
+With services like ingestion, enrichment, storage, analysis, and visualization, the tool is transforming how the world uses data.

 ### Elasticsearch Components
 #### Cluster
    One or more servers collectively providing indexing and search capabilities form an